ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Seafile - Part 2 - Valkey cache server.md

             name: valkey-config
     ~~~

-    There are a few things to highlight in the yaml output above:
+    There are a few things to highlight in the YAML output above:

     - You might have noticed this in the previous Kustomize projects you have deployed before, but the generated YAML output has the parameters within each resource sorted alphabetically.
 Be aware of this when you compare this output with the files you created and your expected results.